bldrs-ai/Share/README.md

 > yarn serve
 ```

-## Mac M1
+## Mac M1 (or other ARM CPUs)
 If you're on a shiny new M1, you need to install the `cairo` and `pango` libraries before running `yarn install`.
 You can do this with brew: `brew install cairo pango`.
 Otherwise, building `canvas` will cause an error.
-This should be fixed soon hopefully, see [this issue](https://github.com/Automattic/node-canvas/issues/2038) for more info.
+[See here](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Mac-OS-X) for more info and troubleshooting with ARM CPUs and `canvas`.

 # Build & Include IFC files to publish